DISCOOS/eventstore-client-dart/packages/eventstore_client_test/README.md

-A library with utilities for testing eventstore_client
+A testing library for applications using
+[EventStore Client][package:eventstore_client] with a local EventStoreDB instance.

 ## Usage